The College of Liberal Arts

 This new program opens up two opportunities for study not currently available to students at UCA.

 The first option consists of an interdisciplinary focus structured by minor programs.
-Students may choose Anthropology, Asian Studies, Chinese, Gender Studies, German, Latin American and Latino Studies, or Southern and Arkansas Studies as a concentration.
+Students may choose Asian Studies, Chinese, Gender Studies, German, Latin American and Latino Studies, or Southern and Arkansas Studies as a concentration.

 The second option allows a student a unique opportunity to develop a specialized interdisciplinary area of study in conjunction with a faculty mentor.